“Here's the guest room!"

 “Oh, yeah.
 Absolutely do.”

-"Anyway, I can provide you with three square meals, clothes and a shared shower!
-Ah, right, the Gendo–" Terra grew nervous, remembering something.
+“Anyway, I can provide you with three square meals, clothes and a shared shower!
+Ah, right, the Gendo–” Terra grew nervous as she remembered something.
 "I heard that instead of having individual rooms, your clan has a custom of... getting into heated pools?
 As a big naked crowd...?
 Or something like that.
-So I was wondering, perhaps it's the same with you?
-Like you can't, unless you get in with me...?"
+So, I was wondering, perhaps it's the same with you?
+Like you can't...
+Unless you get in with me...?”

 Getting into a pool with nude strangers was beyond Terra's experience and for that matter, everyone else's in the Endeavour clan.
 Whether it was with the same sex, the other sex, or even as parent and child, it just didn't happen.